Edwin Kaprat: Hernando County murders

 On August 7, 1993, a fire broke out at the Spring Hill home of 80-year-old Sophia Francis Garrity, a retired public relations employee from New Jersey who lived by herself.
 By the time the firemen had arrived to extinguish the flames, she had perished in the blaze.
 The incident came as a shock to the community, as Garrity, affectionately called "The Cookie Lady", was well-liked and respected by everyone.
-The starting point of the fire was determined to be the cause of an electrical malfunction in Garrity's bedroom, with the fire being spread by her bedroom fan.
+The starting point of the fire was determined to be an electrical malfunction in Garrity's bedroom, with the fire being spread by her bedroom fan.
 Due to the circumstances, it was ruled as accidental and Garrity's death was also ruled as such.

-Ten days later, an elderly couple consisting of 84-year-old William "Bill" Whitney and his 83-year-old spouse Alice were found beaten up at their home in Spring Hill, after a neighbor had heard Bill screaming and that the couple's smoke detector had gone off.
-Upon arriving at the scene, firefighters took care of a fire that had been set in the home, but had failed to spread quick enough before it could be put out.
-Both Whitneys were transported to Bayfront Health St. Petersburg, but as Bill had been severely injured and Alice suffered from Alzheimer's disease, they were unable to provide any useful testimony that could identify their assailant.
+Ten days later, 84-year-old William "Bill" Whitney and his 83-year-old spouse Alice were found beaten up at their home in Spring Hil after a neighbor heard Bill screaming and the couple's smoke detector going off.
+Upon arriving at the scene, firefighters took care of the fire, which had been set in the home but had failed to spread before it was put out.
+Both Whitneys were transported to Bayfront Health St. Petersburg, but because Bill had been severely injured, and Alice suffered from Alzheimer's disease, they were unable to provide any useful testimony that could identify their assailant.
 This was further complicated by the apparent lack of a weapon or motive, which left the authorities at a standstill.

 The day after, another fire was reported in the nearby community of Brookridge, which resulted in the death of 70-year-old Ruth Goldsmith, a retiree who had moved to the area from Havertown, Pennsylvania just two years prior.
-The fire caused an estimated $65,000 in damages, completely destroying the mobile home in the process.
+The fire caused an estimated $65,000 in damage, completely destroying the mobile home in the process.
 An investigation into the matter determined that the cause was likely an electrical short in the master bedroom, and the case was subsequently dismissed as accidental.